florianfesti/boxes/documentation/src/Boxes.rst

 For now this is the only supported pattern for ventilation slots.
 More may be added in the future.

+There is a global Boxes.hexHolesSettings object that is used if no settings are passed.
+It currently is just a tuple of (r, dist, style) defualting to (5, 3, 'circle') but might be replace by a Settings instance in the future.

 .. automethod:: boxes.Boxes.hexHolesRectangle
 .. automethod:: boxes.Boxes.hexHolesCircle